 - Wash your hands frequently for at least 20 seconds before and after interactions with others.

 - Students should not spend more than 4 hours per day in congregate settings within Weitzman buildings (including classrooms, offices, and studios).

 - Adhere to Weitzman building hours: 8:00 AM to 8:00 PM, Monday through Friday.
 These hours and days are subject to change; please check the Weitzman website for updates.
-Also, eating is no longer allowed in Weitzman buildings.
+Also, eating is not allowed in Weitzman buildings.

 Weitzman students are also expected to adhere to the guidelines set forth in the Penn Student Campus Compact 2020-2021.

 To encourage adherence to these guidelines, Weitzman has brought together a group of Weitzman faculty, staff, and students to serve on the Public Health Promotion Team (PHPT).
 The members of the PHPT will be announced via email and posted to the Weitzman website.
 You are free to raise concerns about your own safety or the safety of those around you, without recrimination or consequence, to any member of the PHPT or to one of the Weitzman Public Health Techs who will be assisting with this effort and identified by Weitzman School of Design clothing.
 Alternatively, you may also contact PHPT Co-Chair Karl Wellman, Senior Director for Operations and Planning, Design and Construction, at email@example.com.

 We are stronger when we all do our part to keep our campus and our community healthy.

 Environmental Health and Radiation Safety

 PennOpen Pass Call Center